Species of Thailand

 Ridley's leaf-nosed bat has a forearm length of 47-51 mm.
 Its nose-leaf is very large and dark, covering its muzzle.
 The nose-leaf lacks lateral leaflets (smaller projections to the side).

-Range and habitat
+Range and status

 It is found in Southeast Asia where it has been documented in Brunei, Malaysia, and Singapore.
 It is found at a range of elevations from 0-500 m above sea level.
 Its habitat is lowland old-growth forest.
 Possibly, its range also includes Indonesia.
+As of 2020, it is evaluated as a vulnerable species by the IUCN.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.